Hiking the Nuʻuanu Trail on Oʻahu, Hawaiʻi

 After just 0.1 miles (0.2 km), the Judd Trail crosses the Nuʻuanu Stream.

-That said, there is usually a way to cross on the rocks without getting your shoes wet, but this may not be the case if the stream is running high—typically during the wetter winter months.
+There is usually a way to cross on the rocks without getting your shoes wet, but this may not be the case if the stream is running high—typically during the wetter winter months.

 Judd Loop Trail